new-black/Assertive/README.md

 - String contains/starts with/ends with checks (`Assert(() => name.StartsWith("John"))`)
 - Reference equality checks (`Assert(() => ReferenceEquals(a, b))`)

-When there is no matching pattern for your assertion, it will simply report the assertion that failed.
+When there is no matching pattern for your assertion, it will simply report the assertion that failed plus whatever useful information can be distilled from the assertion.

 ## Other features